spvinod1986/LearnJavaScript/README.md

 - WeakMaps is also introduced in ES6.
 WeakMap is a dictionary where keys can be objects and values can be anything.
 If there are no references to the keys then they will be garbage collected.
 - 'get' and 'set' keyword added in ES6 helps to define getter and setter properties in ES6.
 - You can use 'extends' to inherit from base class.
 The constructor of child class should call base class constructor using 'super' method call.

+## Modules
+- We can split our code in to multiple files and each of these files are called Module.
+- Helps in Maintainability, Reuse, and Abstract.
+Modules are introduced in ES6.
+- There is no concept of modules in ES5.
+So during ES5, different developers came up with different syntaxes to solve this problem.
+These are called Module Formats.
+Some of the popular module formats are: AMD - Asynchronous Module defintion used in Browser applications.
+CommonJS used in Node.
+UMD - Universal Module Definition used in Browser as well as Node.
+As of ES6, Javascript natively supports ES6 Modules.
+- CommonJS used in Node and ES6 Modules are popular now.
+- Basics of Modularity - Things that are highly related should go together.
+- By default, everything declared in a module is considered to be private and it won't be accessible from outside unless we explicitly export it.
+- ES6 Tooling - When you are building browser applications you will need 2 kinds of tools.
+1) Transpiler and 2) Bundler.
+Transpiler: It is combination of 2 words.
+Translator and Compiler.
+Basically it is a tool where we give the modern javascript code as input and this tool will convert the code in to ES5 code which all browsers can understand.
+Babel is an example of very popular transpiler for modern Javascript.
+The bundler is responsible combining all our javascript files in to single file.
+WebPack is the most popular bundler.
+-